The New Moon In Cancer Is About To Plunge Us Into The Unknown

-It's shaping up to be a wild summer (astrologically speaking) because there's about to be seven — yes, seven —planets in retrograde.
+It's shaping up to be a wild couple of months (astrologically speaking) because there are about to be seven — yes, seven —planets in retrograde.
 Although the chaos up in outer space may seem far, far away, it always comes back down to haunt — er, I mean help — us.
 On July 17, we'll be experiencing another happening up in the sky that you'll want to prepare for, and that's the new moon in Cancer.

 Well, it won't be so chaotic.
-The moon is obsessed with being in Cancer, since the moon is the ruler of the sign of the crab, so it'll be doing its thing and doing it well.
-"Cancer is the sign of home, family, and ancestry, bringing themes that are very intimate and close to our hearts," says Narayana Montúfar, senior astrologer for Astrology.com and author of Moon Signs: Unlock Your Inner Luminary Power.
+The moon is obsessed with being in Cancer since the moon is the ruler of the sign of the crab, so it'll be doing its thing and doing it well.
+"Cancer is the sign of home, family, and ancestry, bringing themes that are very intimate and close to our hearts," says Narayana Montúfar, senior astrologer.
 "As the luminaries meet in this sign, we will feel a deep need to feel safe and secure.
 We should expect to feel emotional, as nostalgia from the past comes back to be remembered or fully processed."

 Advertisement